 BA Theater Arts - Acting

-The concentration curriculum provides a precise order of progression that intensifies our students’ skills as actors/performers on two levels: One is working on technique: on skill, voice, body and coordination; second is inviting them into totally free improvisation.
+The BA Acting curriculum is a progression of training that intensifies our students’ skills as actors/performers on two levels: one is working on technique: on skill, voice, body and coordination; second is inviting them into totally free improvisation.
 BA Acting students take classes such as Acting, Performance Ensemble, Vocal Production, Movement, Script Analysis, Theatre History, World Theater, Theater for Social Change, Stage and Crew Management, Stage and Lighting Design, as well as various dance.